declankra/raspberryPiRecordPlayerSonos2/README.md

 6. **vinylCollection.json:** list of “records” with both tag ids and corresponding spotify uris

-### Dependencies and downloads required for program
+### dependencies and downloads required for program
 - python3
     - Python 3.9.7
 - node.js